-In Tables III and IV, we present a general comparison of the isolation mechanism (i.e., the enforcement location and the isolation granularity respectively), based on evaluation criteria proposed in Section 2.3.
-The values in the tables are a purely generalized representation of each mechanism, based directly on our trade-off discussions that follow each section.
+In Tables III and IV, we present a general comparison of the isolation mechanism (i.e., the enforcement location and the isolation granularity respectively), based on

+Categories Trusted Computing Base Performance Overhead of common cases Code Requirement Guest OS Hypervisor and Hardware Practical No application modification required, but guest OS modification may be required.
+Application Group OS, isolation technique framework Borderline No modification required.
+Application OS, hypervisor, isolation technique framework or service runtime Practical Many techniques need source code or binary modification Sub-application OS, isolation technique framework or hardware Practical Many techniques need source code or binary modification evaluation criteria proposed in Section 2.3.
+The values in the tables are a purely generalized representation of each mechanism, based directly on our tradeoff discussions that follow each section.
 To make the table manageable with respect to the performance overhead criterion, we mainly account for the most common cases in each category.
-For example, among the four techniques that we study in the category of Library OS, Drawbridge [Porter et al. 2011], Mirage [Madhavapeddy et al. 2013] and Graphene [Tsai et al. 2014] incur a high performance overhead, while Bascule [Baumann et al. 2013] adds a negligible overhead.
+For example, among the four techniques that we study in the category of Library OS, Drawbridge [Porter et al. 2011], Mirage [Madhavapeddy et al. 2013], and Graphene [Tsai et al. 2014] incur a high performance overhead, while Bascule [Baumann et al. 2013] adds a negligible overhead.
 Therefore, we use the value "High" to stand for most of the cases, although there may exist some exceptions.